 photokina Theme Worlds

-The theme worlds at photokina will focus on photo copters (drones), action cameras, video creation and processing, cloud services, virtual and augmented reality, cameras in the Smart Home, and the latest photographic equipment and accessories.
+The theme worlds at photokina will focus on photo copters (drones), action cameras, video creation and processing, cloud services, virtual and augmented reality, cameras in the Smart Home, as well as the latest photographic equipment and accessories.

 The show will present everything needed for the recording, processing, saving and transferring of photos or videos, as well as output.
 Here is what you can expect to see at each of the “imaging unlimited” theme worlds.

 Cologne Unlimited.
 The city of Cologne is inviting people to participate in events and seminars even before the show starts.
 In a series of photo and video workshops, professionals and amateurs, adults and children, can look at and capture the city from differing perspectives.
-Attendees will learn tips and tricks on how to take photographs and make videos correctly.
+In addition, attendees will learn tips and tricks on making photographs and videos correctly.

 Everywhere throughout Cologne, photographers from around the world will exhibit their photos.
 Large-format projections on the Rhine are set to amaze spectators.